 This post may contain affiliate links (read more)

 It’s been a while since we’ve had an edition of Mummy’s Money, but we’re back!
-And this week we’re talking to my fellow Welsh blogger Claire.
+And this week we’re talking to my fellow Welsh blogger Claire about maternity leave and money.
 Claire is a Money Saving Blogger at Daily Deals UK – The Money Saving Blog with a twist!
 Passionate about Personal Finance and helping people to live Frugally, Save Money and Cut Costs.

 You can find all the previous editions of Mummy’s Money here

 My name’s Claire, I’m 38 years young, from sunny Wales, mum of 5 and CEO of a web design & SEO company as well as owner/blogger at Daily Deals UK

 I had my laptop with me in the hospital and was working the day after my c section from my hospital bed whilst the twins were down the ICU.
 I’m a self confessed work-a-holic and can never switch off.
 I’m also worried about how I’m seen in the eyes of colleagues, clients and competitors.
 Men don’t generally have to juggle the kids and work.

 No, I just worked later!
 I probably worked till around 1am most evenings for the first two years as I was so used to working long days, I felt like I was constantly having to catch up.

 Nothing really changed for me.
 Myself and partner are both self employed so we don’t have the luxury of maternity leave the way that employed people do.
 For us we simply had to juggle & struggle, especially with two extra mouths to feed, having time off simply wasn’t an option.